darrinliam/text-o-stats/README.md

 `npm start`

-Send your request in the body of a POST request via curl or postman.
+Send your request in the body of a POST request via `curl` or Postman.
 For a sample call, `cd` to the `./examples` directory and run the following `curl` command:

 `curl --request POST -H "Content-Type: application/json" --data @poker.json http://localhost:3001/api/v1/textostats`